 If you have exhausted your paid vacation and are fortunate enough to have your employer grant additional, unpaid vacation time, it would be a good idea to obtain something in writing that confirms your approved time off and that it will be unpaid.
 Such a letter will explain any lesser amount on a paycheck or year-end W-2 wage report.

-For prolonged, unpaid absences, you will want to be ready to explain and document your situation when it comes time for your current employer or another employer to submit a petition requesting an extension of your H-1B status.
+For prolonged, unpaid absences, be ready to explain and document your situation when it comes time for your current employer or another employer to submit a petition requesting an extension of your H-1B status.
 It's therefore wise to prepare a folder of relevant documents explaining why you were not working.
-They may include the employer letter mentioned above, medical records for yourself or a relative, birth certificates for newborn children, relevant sections of your employer's employee benefit plan, or other, similar documents.
+They might include the employer letter mentioned above, medical records for yourself or a relative, birth certificates for newborn children, relevant sections of your employer's employee benefit plan, or other, similar documents.

-You'll do yourself a favor by gathering the relevant documents around the time of the event (e.g. illness, birth), in case USCIS asks for additional materials when it reviews an H-1B petition that your employer files on your behalf.
-You may find it more difficult to backtrack and get documents at a later time.
-That extra step will pay off in the long run and help your employer respond to a so-called "Request for Evidence" which USCIS may send as a followup to the H-1B petition.
+You'll do yourself a favor by gathering the relevant documents around the time of the event (such as an illness or birth), in case USCIS asks for additional materials when it reviews an H-1B petition that your employer files on your behalf.
+You might find it more difficult to backtrack and get documents at a later time.
+This extra step will pay off in the long run and help your employer respond to a so-called "Request for Evidence" or "RFE," which USCIS might send as a follow-up to the H-1B petition.

 Here again, as an H-1B worker, you need to do some extra planning if you're considering some type of sabbatical.
-If the time away from work will be outside the U.S., you don't need to worry about maintaining status, because you won't be here.
+If the time away from work will be outside the United States, you don't need to worry about maintaining status, because you won't be here.
 Rather, you'll simply want to document your departure with copies of travel itineraries, plane tickets, and passport entry/exit stamps.
 Any time you spend outside the U.S. can be "recaptured" and added to the otherwise applicable six-year maximum stay in H-1B status.

-Therefore, if a sabbatical is in your plans, it may be best to look abroad.
+Therefore, if a sabbatical is in your plans, it might be best to look abroad.
 You avoid the uncertainty of maintaining immigration status.
 You also are not using up your six years of H-1B eligibility.

 Although life can and does happen to everyone, there are rules in place that provide guidance for H-1B workers.
 If you perform some due diligence, you can navigate the rules and prepare any required documentation.
-And regardless of the joy or frustration the life event causes, at least the your H-1B status will neither mitigate nor aggravate the situation.
+And regardless of the joy or frustration the life event causes, at least your H-1B status will neither mitigate nor aggravate the situation.